 EU | 4.0% |

 Japanese markets for gypsum are growing through applications in construction and high-technology material markets.
-New innovation in seismic-resistance panels made from gypsum composition is increasing the potential of markets.
+Innovation in seismic-resistance panels made from gypsum composition is increasing the market potential.

-High-Tech Gypsum Advanced Materials: Development on self-healing forms of gypsum is increasing, reducing maintenance requirements lower in buildings.
-Increased up-take is also taking place for light forms of gypsum board to build high skyscrapers.
+High-Tech Gypsum Advanced Materials: Development on self-healing forms of gypsum is increasing, reducing maintenance requirements in buildings.
+Increased uptake is also taking place for light forms of gypsum board to build high skyscrapers.

 Gypsum in Electronics: Japan's sophisticated manufacturing sector is considering the application of gypsum for electronic components, specifically as a heat insulation in semiconductor production.